agmoss/klearlink-api/README.md

 - **404 Not Found**: The requested resource could not be found.
 - **409 Conflict**: The request could not be completed due to a conflict with the current state of the resource.

-## Setup Instructions

-To set up the API locally, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project directory: `cd klearlink-api`
-3. Install dependencies: `cargo build`
-4. Run the server: `cargo run`

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## 1. Submit a consumer credit record